 A clear sentence enables a reader to comprehend meaning easily.
 To write a compact paper with a graceful flow of ideas, writers use specific techniques to improve sentence clarity.
 This site provides detailed instructions and examples to help you spot and fix unclear sentences.
 Areas discussed include noun strings (e.g."This report explains our investment growth stimulation projects"), multiple negatives, and the overuse of "be" words, all of which are common stylistic gaffes that obscure meaning.
 X.Z.

-Sentence Fragments and Run-Ons (Duke University)
+Sentence Fragments and Run-Ons (University of North Carolina)

 This website identifies both sentence fragments and run-on sentences as well as examples of each.
 The site also includes a link to the UNC Writing Center for further clarification.
 C.B.